How sellers can avoid transaction problems

-As a seller, you can take the following steps to help make your experience successful.
+As a seller, you can take the following steps to ensure your experience is successful.

 Creating and managing your listing

-Represent the items you are selling fairly and accurately.
+Represent the items you're selling fairly and accurately.

 Respond promptly to buyer questions.